ondyari/FaceForensics/dataset/README.md

 you obtain the corresponding masks of the chosen method, i.e., a binary mask indicating the manipulated pixels.

+### Frame Extraction

+If you decided to download the compressed videos, you easily extract the images frames with either `ffmpeg` or `opencv`.
+You can use

+`python extracted_compressed_videos.py <output path> -d <"all" or single dataset via "Face2Face" or "original"> -c c0`

 ## 2. Dataset generation

 To be released